 Your normal sources of information about what's around you become virtually useless, and it's easy to grow confused and disoriented.

+If you suspect fog may roll in, immediately turn on all relevant navigational instruments and note your compass course.
 When fog descends, immediately turn on all relevant navigational instruments.
 Radar and other hardware require warming up, perhaps for up to three minutes — an eternity if you can't see and there's danger nearby.
 Turn on your navigation lights; verify the horn is working; have your bell ready, if you carry one; get out spotlights (they may help or hinder, but have them at hand); and ready safety gear.

 Note your compass course and bearings to geographical features and dangers.
 These include boats, reef, shoals, and aids to navigation (ATON).
 Do this with the actual compass, and also use the chartplotter, radar, and paper charts.
 Program your chartplotter with appropriate waypoints and/or routes, if you haven't already done so.
 It may be appropriate to pick out a safe area and put in a "go to" route.